 Most guardianships are created in difficult situations, such as when someone has not done their estate planning correctly, including creating a durable power of attorney, and they become incapacitated and unable to manage their own financial or legal affairs.
-When this occures, a family member or other qualified person can petition the court to become guardian in order to manage that person's affairs.
+Here are some ways that estate planning can help prevent elder exploitation.
+When this occurs, a family member or other qualified person can petition the court to become guardian in order to manage that person's affairs.
 But many people do estate planning in order to prevent a guardianship.
 While the concept of estate planning is pretty broad, it mostly means creating your incapacity planning documents, but it can also mean creating a last will and testament and/or revocable living trust.
 Here, the durable power of attorney is the most important document that will generally prevent a guardianship when the creator becomes incapacitated.
 But why and when would a guardianship still be needed when a durable power of attorney was created when the incapacitated person was competent?

 How Does a Durable Power of Attorney Help Prevent a Guardianship?